-A reminder of Singapore’s colonial past, there are more than 400 colonial houses, or sometimes known as the black and white houses, still standing in different parts of Singapore.
+A reminder of Singapore’s colonial past, there are more than 400 colonial houses, or sometimes known as the black and white houses, still standing in various parts of Singapore.

-One large cluster of Singapore’s colonial houses are located at the northern side, near Sembawang Shipyard.
-The others are distributed at Seletar and Portsdown vicinity as well as Adam Road, Chatsworth Road, Goodwood Hill, Malcom Road, Nassim Road, Ridout Road, Seton Close, Swiss Cottage Estate, Swettenham Road and Watten Estate.
+One large cluster of Singapore’s colonial houses is located at the northern side, near Sembawang Shipyard.
+The others are distributed at Seletar and Portsdown vicinities as well as Adam Road, Chatsworth Road, Goodwood Hill, Malcom Road, Nassim Road, Ridout Road, Seton Close, Swiss Cottage Estate, Swettenham Road and Watten Estate.

 Built in the late 19th century, the famous Atbara House was one of the earliest black and white houses built in Singapore.
-The majority were constructed in the 1920s and 1930s by the Public Works Department (PWD) and Municipal Commission.
+The rest were largely constructed in the 1920s and 1930s by the Public Works Department (PWD) and Municipal Commission.

-Most of the colonial houses are double-storey buildings; their designs were influenced by Tudor, Art Deco and Arts and Crafts architectural styles but have adopted certain local features such as high ceilings and stilts, for better ventilation in Singapore’s hot climate.
+Most of the colonial houses are double-storey buildings; their designs were influenced by Tudor, Art Deco and Arts and Crafts styles but have adopted certain local architectural features such as high ceilings and stilts, in order to adapt to Singapore’s warm and humid climate.
 Over the decades, several of the colonial houses were demolished due to their dilapidated conditions or to make way for new developments.

 The “black and white” nickname arose from their distinguished black timber beams and whitewashed walls.
 Not all colonial houses are painted “black and white” though; the ones at Wellington Road retained their red-bricked appearance, looking more like tropical chalets or resorts.